 Euclidean spaces, linear spaces and applications.
 Matrices, linear equations.
 Vectors.
 Inner product, cross product.
 Sequences and series.
-Definite indefinite integrals. and Calculus, integration.
-Area of Differential regions. plane equations, linear differential equations of the first order or coefficients. with constant of differential Application equations in Physics and Biology.
-Multivariate functions, the chain rule, partial differentiation, gradients and directional derivatives.
-Double and multiple integrals: definition and examples.
+Definite and indefinite integrals.
+Calculus, integration.
+Area of plane regions.
+Differential equations, linear differential equations of the first order or with constant coefficients.
+Application of differential equations in Physics and Biology.
+Multivariate functions. chain rule, the partial differentiation, gradients and directional derivatives.
+Double and multiple integrals:

+definition and examples.
 The course includes lectures and tutorials.